The administration app for clubs, groups, teams and associations.

 Free e-paper on digitization

-When the new General Data Protection Regulation came into force in 2018, we at Vereinsplaner also considered how we could offer clubs a clean and, above all, GDPR-compliant solution.
+When the new General Data Protection Regulation came in 2018, we agreed with Vereinsplaner to think about how we could offer clubs a clean and, above all, GDPR-compliant solution here.
 We then built our own chat, which, in addition to our entire club software, should strengthen communication within the club.

 Be part of over 15,000 clubs